Date of Degree

 All materials tested provided a significant reduction in enamel demineralization as compared to untreated controls.
 SeLECT Defense and OrthoCoat both resulted in a 64% decrease in lesion depth.
 Biscover LV provided a 67% decrease in lesion depth.
 Pro Seal provided significantly more protection (82% reduction) than the other three sealant materials: SeLECT Defense, OrthoCoat, and Biscover LV.
 Pro Seal, SeLECT Defense, OrthoCoat, and Biscover LV, should all be considered effective preventive treatments that do not require patient compliance for success.
 Pending further clinical investigation, Pro Seal should still be considered the gold standard for preventing enamel demineralization in orthodontic patients.

 Clark, Tanner Jay.
-"The efficacy of ProSeal™, SeLECT Defense™, OrthoCoat™, and Biscover LV™ resin sealants on the prevention of enamel demineralization and white spot lesion formation." thesis, University of Iowa, 2010.
+"The efficacy of ProSeal™, SeLECT Defense™, OrthoCoat™, and Biscover LV™ resin sealants on the prevention of enamel demineralization and white spot lesion formation."
+MS (Master of Science) thesis, University of Iowa, 2010.